bigyanse/system-design/60DaysofLearning.md

 ### Day47

 - SQL Tuning
-    - Process of improving SQL queries to accelerate your servers performance
+    - Process of improving SQL queries to accelerate our servers performance
     - Important to benchmark and profile to stimulate and uncover bottlenecks
         - Benchmark - Simulate high-load situations with tools like `ab`
         - Profile - Enable tools such as the slow query log to help track performance Issues